-The keyfinder plugin uses the KeyFinder program to detect the musical key of track from its audio data and store it in the initial_key field of your database.
+The keyfinder plugin uses either the KeyFinder or keyfinder-cli program to detect the musical key of a track from its audio data and store it in the initial\key field of your database.
 It does so automatically when importing music or through the beet keyfinder [QUERY] command.